kristofferkarlsson93/nodeJs-DependencyLoader/README.md

 in _snippet 2.0_

 ### Dependency loading
-The dependencyLoader.newInstanceWithName will start searching the project tree to find files matching the dependencies names in the module provided.
+The dependencyLoader.load will start searching the project tree to find files matching the dependencies names in the module provided.
 If the dependencies them self have dependencies they also will be found and instantiated.

 It will find dependencies that matches the following criteria.
 The search is case insensitive.